 Psoriasis Skin Disease is a common chronic skin condition that can affect anyone between the age of 15 and 35.
-Usually, a person suffering from the condition has an unusually fast skin cell growth rate.
+Usually, a person suffering from this condition has an unusually fast skin cell growth rate.
 Such a fast cell growth rate results in dead cell accumulation over the skin’s surface.

 The exact cause for this condition is not known but many studies have indicated that a person might be suffering from such a condition due to genetic factors or some abnormality in the immune system.

 Psoriasis is a non-contagious disease.
 The effect of the condition can be easily spotted outside of the elbows, knees or scalp.
-The chance of it appearing on any other parts of the body is rare but still a possibility.
-When suffering from the condition, the skin feels full of itch, burns, and stings.
+The chance of it appearing on any other parts of the body is rare but is still a possibility.
+When suffering from this condition, the skin feels full of itch, burns, and stings.
 Know the facts about Psoriasis Skin Disease below:

 The symptoms of Psoriasis Skin Disease may vary according to the severity and type of psoriasis a person is suffering from-

 - Thick, white, silver or red patches of skin

 - Swollen and stiff joints